netscaler/cloud-native-getting-started/gcp/README.md

     ![GCP](./media/gcp-free-tier-image-17.png)

 10. Validate the CPX deployed for above three applications.
-First, obtain the CPX pods deployed as tier-2-adc and than get the CLI access to CPX.
+First, obtain the CPX pods deployed in tier-2-adc and than get the CLI access to CPX.

     To get CPX pods in tier-2-adc namespace